Douglas County Georgia assistance programs.

 The Tallatoona Community Action Partnership, Inc. also offers the federal government created Emergency Food and Shelter Program, which will assist income eligible low income households in emergency or crisis situations.
 Qualified people can get help with rent expenses, utility bills and with food assistance and even possibly a mortgage payment.
 Continue with Tallatoona Community Action Partnership programs.

 Douglasville Georgia based Good Samaritan Center also offers numerous assistance programs and resources.
 The services they provide will help residents of Douglas County and the Douglasville area only.
 The resources will assist food stamps recipients, the low income that live in the community, and will aid clients that reside in subsidized housing.
-They offer Food Pantries, Prescription Expense Assistance, Water, Electric, and Gas Bill Assistance Programs.
+They offer access to Food Pantries, Prescription Drug Expense Assistance, Water, Electric, and Gas Bill Assistance Programs.
 Call them at (770) 949-7335, or read Good Samaritan Center Douglas County assistance.

 Concerted Services, Inc., which is part of Douglas County Service Center.
 The goal of this non-profit agency is to provide low income families and individuals with opportunities and assistance.
 The objective is to help people become more self-sufficient.
 Programs offered include, but are not limited to, Disability Related Transportation, Job Search/Placement, Food, Head start, and Clothing.
 They have information on a number of government and public aid programs.
 1115 W. Baker Hwy., Douglas, Georgia 31533, main number is (912) 384-3700.
 Or click here for information on public assistance in Georgia.

 While more limited, some financial support may be available for housing type needs such as rent, food/nutrition or energy bills, and the process needs to begin at your local Douglas County Social Service Center.
+Community Action works with the county on these resources.
 More on services from Community Action for Improvement.

 For homeowners facing a foreclosure, struggling with their mortgage, or who may be drowning in debt, CredAbility - the Douglas County branch, is a non-profit that offers numerous programs.
 This non-profit agency provides debtors and borrowers with consumer education, debt reduction assistance, credit counseling, fair credit practices, and credit repair programs.